How To Boost Metabolism Effectively?

 8. Spicy Food

-Spices like cayenne pepper can improve metabolism for a while.
-The capsaicin in spicy foods raises the rate of body heat the process known as thermogenesis-leaving more calories burned.
+If you’re wondering how to boost metabolism promptly, spices like cayenne pepper can be a quick and short-term solution.
+The capsaicin in spicy foods raises the rate of body heat, the process known as thermogenesis-leaving more calories burned.

 Adding spices like hot peppers, turmeric, and ginger to food enhances the flavour and elevates the metabolic rate, thus aiding in the loss of unwanted belly fat.